 With one of the world’s most impressive skylines and plenty to see and do, it’s easy to see why you would want to visit Hong Kong and experience its unique culture.

-If you are wondering where to stay in Hong Kong, fear not, we wrote this guide to Hong Kong for to help you choose the best neighborhood for your next visit.
+If you are wondering where to stay in Hong Kong, fear not!
+I’ve written this guide to the best areas and accommodations in Hong Kong to help you choose the best neighborhood for your next visit.

-We have also included what to do in Hong Kong, organized by our favorite neighborhoods.
+We have also included what to do in Hong Kong all organized by our favorite neighborhoods.
 Be sure to check out our Hong Kong Backpacker Guide as well!

 Reference: Even though Hong Kong is an autonomous city, you may want to travel to mainland China.
-If so, check out this awesome China Travel Guide we put together!
+If so, check out this awesome China Travel Guide as well!

 Table of Contents